Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

+where $\lambda_k(N, W)$ are the eigenvalues.
+The first factor on the left-hand side of this equation is the Dirichlet kernel that represents the spectral leakage due to the use of a rectangular window (finite length time-series).
+Thus, if the eigenvalue $\lambda_k(N, W)$ corresponding to an eigenfunction $U_k(N, W; f)$ is close to 1, most of the power at frequency $f$ is concentrated in the range $(f-W, f+W)$, where $W$ is the bandwidth that is generally on the order of $1/N$.
+The fraction of the total power at frequency $f$ concentrated in this range is defined as \textit{in-band fractional power concentration}.

-The zeroth-order taper $\mathbf{v}_0(N, W)$ has the greatest in-band fractional energy concentration, which reduces as the order of the taper increases.
-We can show this through the ordering of the eigenvalues $\lambda_k$ which represent the in-band energy concentration of the tapers $\mathbf{v}_{k}(N, W)$.
-Note that for large $N$, one approximates the evenly-sampled DPSS tapers using the tri-diagonal eigenvector matrix approach \citep{slepian_1978}.
-An approximation is often used because the direct solution to the Toeplitz matrix equation for the DPSS is computationally inefficient.
-We show three DPSS tapers of bandwidth $NW=2$ and order $k=0, 1, 2$ in Figure \ref{fig:mt_process}.
-Note that the tapers in the figure are unevenly-sampled, and are used to compute the \texttt{mtNUFFT} periodogram described later.
+The zeroth-order eigenfunction $U_0(N, W; f)$ [or taper $\mathbf{v}_0(N, W)$] has the greatest in-band fractional power concentration, which reduces as the order $k$ increases.
+We can show this through the ordering of the eigenvalues $\lambda_k$ which represent the concentration of tapers $\mathbf{v}_{k}(N, W)$.
+Thus, the bandwidth $W$ is an important parameter that defines the behaviour of the tapered power spectrum estimates, and is chosen by the user based on their science goals.

+Note that one generally quotes the time-bandwidth product $NW$\footnote{Generally, $C_\mathcal{R} = N \times W = T \times B$ is the time-bandwidth product, where $B$ is the bandwidth.
+For a time-series with unit sampling $\Delta t = 1$, $N \equiv T$ and $W$ is the bandwidth.} (as opposed to just the bandwidth $W$) for the multitaper power spectrum estimator.
+This is because $NW$ is the bandwidth in units of Rayleigh resolution $f_\mathcal{R}$, the frequency separation between two just-resolved signals (Equation \ref{eq:Rayleigh}).
+The number of tapers that have large in-band fractional power concentration (or minimal out-of-band spectral leakage) is then given by $K \lessapprox \mathrm{floor}(2 NW)$.

+A multitaper estimator with $NW=1$ has a bandwidth equivalent to the Rayleigh resolution, but it only allows the use of $K \approx 1$ taper to avoid badly-biased estimates.
+In general, $NW$ must be $>1$ and is chosen based on a compromise between frequency resolution and statistical stability (low bias and variance) of the multitaper estimator.
+For example, the bandwidth for $NW=4$ is four times the Rayleigh resolution, but the number of tapers $K$ we can safely use is $K \approx 7$.

+We provide several tips for choosing both $NW$ and $K$ in the Appendix \ref{sec:nw_k_choose}.
+A rule of thumb is to use $NW=4$ if one knows that the power spectrum has a large dynamic range, i.e., the ratio between maximum and minimum values of $S(f)$ is high, and $K = \mathrm{floor}(2NW) - 1$ tapers.

+We show three DPSS tapers with $NW=2$ and order $k=0, 1, 2$ in Figure \ref{fig:mt_process}.
+Note that the tapers in this figure are unevenly-sampled, and are used to compute the \texttt{mtNUFFT} periodogram described later.